-In the not-well-controlled experiment of my life, one of many things I've discovered is that the difference between being 5'1 and about 7-and-half-stone, and 5'1 and about 10 stone, involves a whole lot of extra boob.
+In the not-well-controlled experiment of my life, one of many things I've discovered is that the difference between being 5'1 and about 7-and-half-stone, and 5'1 and about 10 stone includes a whole lotta extra boobs.

 For crazy hormonal reasons, though the overall size change happened slowly, the bust biggification happened in the space of a few months, which means there are STILL things that surprise me.
-I mean, I had 15 years of being a 34B/C (depending on the phases of the moon, sort of) and for some reason, they don't give you an explanatory pamphlet when these things happen :)
+I mean, I had 15 years of being a 34B/C - depending on the phases of the moon, sort of, and then these appeared from out of nowhere.
+And yet at no stage was I given an explanatory pamphlet!

 If they did, here's 5 things I wish it included:

 1) I lead a pretty sedentary lifestyle, preferring to reserve my limited energy for the more fun forms of physical exertion.
 So it was a while before I discovered that when you get an extra 2/3 cup sizes, and then develop a rhythm, YOUR BREASTS JOIN IN.

 Going in opposite directions to each other, I might add.

 I really could have done with knowing that in advance.
 Though on the upside, it's enhanced my appreciation of tassel-twirling no end.

 If you don't know what this paragraph is about, you're too young to be on the site!

 2) It's alarmingly common for people to feel like it's ok to comment on women's bodies anyway, but once you have larger breasts, hell, even people who clearly know better start making anxious waggly eyebrows at you and basically asking what's up with that.